the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 2. Creating the guiding coalition, a team that works together to lead the change.
 3. Developing a vision to direct the change and strategy to achieve this vision.
 4. Communicating the change vision using every communication channel possible, including role modelling.
-5. Empowering action by removing obstacles and encouraging risk taking.
+5. Empowering action by removing obstacles and encouraging risk-taking.
 6. Generating short-term wins and recognise people who made these wins possible.
 7. Consolidating change: maintain a sense of urgency, use situations to start a new wave of change, keep celebrating successes and evaluate/adjust if needed.
 8. Anchoring new approaches in the culture.